wileyyugioh/NylonSock/README.md

 ###Functions

-void on
+void on()

-void emit
+void emit(std::string msgstr, NylonSock::SockData data)

 bool getDestroy():

-When a server disconnects from a client, it destroy's the client's socket.
+When a client disconnects from a server, its socket is destroyed.
 This can be used to check if the client's socket is destroyed.

-void start
+void start()

-void stop
+void stop()

 bool status():